Reflected generalized BDSDEs driven by non-homogeneous L\'evy processes and obstacle problems for stochastic integro-PDEs with nonlinear Neumann boundary conditions: Application to an obstacle problem of stochastic IPDE with nonlinear Neumann boundary conditions

 \section{Application to an obstacle problem of stochastic IPDE with nonlinear Neumann boundary conditions}

-This section establishes a probabilistic formula for a stochastic viscosity solution to an obstacle problem involving stochastic integral-partial differential equations with nonlinear Neumann boundary conditions (SIPDE-NBC) of parabolic type, utilizing the RGBDSDE-NL \eqref{basic equation} under specific assumptions.
-Our technique entails initially determining the outcome for a SIPDE-NBC.
-The primary conclusion subsequently arises by modifying the reasons articulated in \cite{aman2012reflected}.
+In this section, with the assistance of the RGBDSDE-NL \eqref{basic equation}, we give a probabilistic formula for a stochastic viscosity solution for an obstacle problem of stochastic integral-partial differential equations with nonlinear Neumann boundary conditions (SIPDE-NBC) of parabolic type under a special assumptions.

+Our strategy involves first establishing the result for SIPDE-NBC.
+The main result then follows by adapting the arguments presented in \cite{aman2012reflected}.

-For the purpose of conducting a rigorous analysis, we assume that the inhomogeneous Lévy process $L$ lacks a Brownian component and features bounded jumps, i.e.
+To facilitate a rigorous analysis, we assume without loss of generality that the inhomogeneous Lévy process $L$ is devoid of a Brownian component and possesses bounded jumps, i.e.